KnowledgeForge/keymaker/README.md

 ## Acknowledgements

-Some constraints in KeyMaker are heavily derived from the work of [Matt Rickard](https://github.com/r2d4).
+Some constraints in KeyMaker are derived from the work of [Matt Rickard](https://github.com/r2d4).
 Specifically, ReLLM and ParserLLM.
 Similar libraries such as [LMQL](https://github.com/eth-sri/lmql) and [Guidance](https://github.com/microsoft/guidance) have surved as motiviation.

 ## Disclaimer